Portland Royal Naval Cemetery

 - GPS Coordinates Latitude: 50.56518, Longitude: -2.43814

 The Isle of Portland, four miles south of Weymouth, famous for its oolitic limestone called Portland Stone which is extensively quarried, is actually a peninsula connected with the mainland by a long narrow ridge of shingle called Chesil Bank.
 The site was formerly part of a Naval base.
 The burial ground lies on the northern slope of Portland Bill, three-quarters of a mile due east of Portland railway station.
-To reach it follow the main road from Victoria Square (the bus terminal at the end of the causeway connecting Portland to the mainland) uphill past the first right-hand hairpin bend and the police station, which is beyond this bend on the left; then take the first turning on the left (Verne Common Road) through and just past the council estate to a track running left downhill.
-From this point the cemetery can be clearly seen.
+To reach it follow the A354 across Chesil Beach towards Portland following signs for Portland Bill.
+At the end of the causeway take the second exit at the first roundabout past the Shell Station on the left.
+Take the second exit at the next roundabout, after 100m the road bears left uphill onto Victory Road.
+After 200m turn right onto Castle Road then after a further 200m turn left (sign posted RN Cemetery and HMP Verne)onto Verne Common Road.
+Follow Verne Common Road, which twists and winds its way up through the housing estate.
+After the final hairpin bend there are fields on the right.
+Continue uphill and after a further 200m there is a CWGC signpost on the left and a single track road.
+The Cemetery is a further 400m down the narrow track.
+Be aware there is limited parking and turning is difficult.
+If you reach the traffic lights just before the entrance to Verne Prison you have gone too far.
 It is divided into three parts, Church of England, Roman Catholic and Non-Conformist, and contains war graves of both World Wars.

 Please note, the cemetery is on Ministry of Defence land and on some occasions the top gate is locked to vehicles (although access on foot is still possible).
 If the gate is locked and you need to enter the Cemetery by car, a key is held at the Control Gate at the Port.